Join Here | Log In

 ~Genetic variants increase the risk of rheumatoid arthritis, and understanding which genes are involved may help you find individualized solutions.

-This article explains RA, the different genes that increase susceptibility to RA, and possible solutions based on the genetic variants.
+This article explains what causes RA, the different genes that increase susceptibility to RA, and possible solutions based on the genetic variants.

 What causes rheumatoid arthritis?